“If you let your learning lead to knowledge, you become a fool. If you let your learning lead to action, you become wealthy.” —Jim Rohn

 It’s one thing for me to say, “Write a playbook!”
 But I know this: If no one is waiting to see your playbook at 10 a.m. on Tuesday, you won’t write it.
 It’s also easy for me to say, “Your rate should be $225 per month!”
 It’s another thing to untangle the complicated history and emotional connections you have with your members.
 That’s what mentors do: They walk with you.

 We don’t sell courses.
 We are a mentorship practice.

-Even our massive Roadmap isn’t a course.
+Even our massive Growth ToolKit isn’t a course.
 It’s a collection of 450 lessons on various topics—but you need a mentor’s help to determine when you need which lesson.
-Not because it’s a bunch of secrets but because everything on the Roadmap is important.
+Not because it’s a bunch of secrets but because everything on the Growth ToolKit is important.